 - The speed on the pump should be set for comfort.

 - Instead of cleaning your pump after every use, put the parts in a ziplock bag and store it in the refrigerator as soon as you finish pumping.
-This will save you a considerable amount of cleaning time each day, which you can use to relax or spend with your baby.
+This will save you considerable cleaning time each day, which you can use to relax or spend with your baby.
 Just remember to wash it once a day to be on the safe side. (source)

 Benefits of Exclusive Pumping